 Stage II lymphomas are not in the chest, and one of the following applies:

 - The lymphoma is a single tumor and is also in nearby lymph nodes in only one part of the body (the neck, groin, underarm, etc.).

 - The lymphoma started in the digestive tract (usually at the end of the small intestine) and can be removed by surgery.
-Nearby lymph nodes may or may not be involved.
+It might or might not have reached nearby lymph nodes.

 For stage III lymphomas, one of the following applies:

 - The lymphoma started in the chest (usually in the thymus or lymph nodes in the center of the chest or the lining of the lung).

 - The lymphoma started in the abdomen and has spread too widely within the abdomen to be completely removed by surgery.

 - The lymphoma is located next to the spine (and may be elsewhere as well).

 - The lymphoma is more than one tumor or in more than one set of lymph nodes that are both above and below the diaphragm.
 For example, the lymphoma is in both underarm and groin lymph nodes.

 The lymphoma is in the central nervous system (brain or spinal cord) or the bone marrow when it is first found.
 (If more than 25% of the bone marrow is cancer cells, called blasts, the cancer is classified as acute lymphoblastic leukemia [ALL] instead of lymphoma.)